canta2899/product-visualization/journal.md

 On an iPhone 11 display with a 60 Hz refresh rate the scene keeps a constant value of **60 fps** too.

 <center><img src="./media/performances_phone.png" alt="fps Phone" width="50%"/></center>

-## Some more refinements

-In order to make the metal base and legs more realistic, we made some variations in the metal's fragment shader.
-We applied to the metal material the reflections of the environment map, combined with a clear coat BRDF (again, from Filament) which allows the metal to reflect lights more realistically.

-We like the result and we are happy of our work.

 ## Some post-processing work